 “Inspired, powerful R&B showcases Salgado’s exceptional range and muscular, soulful vocals” –Billboard

-Born in Everett, Washington, Curtis Salgado grew up in Eugene, Oregon.
-By his early 20s, he was already making a name for himself on Eugene’s bar scene with his band The Nighthawks, and later as co-leader of The Robert Cray Band.
+By his early 20s he was already making a name for himself in Eugene’s bar scene, first as the vocalist/harmonica player of The Nighthawks, and later as co-leader of The Robert Cray Band.
 Salgado quickly developed into a player and singer of remarkable depth, with vocal and musical influences including Otis Redding, O.V.
-Wright, Muddy Waters, Little Walter, Sonny Boy Williamson I and II, Lightnin’ Hopkins, Howlin’ Wolf and Magic Sam.
-NPR calls him “a blues icon” with a “huge voice.”
+Wright, Muddy Waters, Little Walter, Sonny Boy Williamson I and II, Lightnin’ Hopkins and Howlin’ Wolf.